magnesj/ResInsight/docs/Snapshots.md

 - **Range Filter Slice**, **Range Start**, **Range End** - Defines a range filter slice that will be added to the view, and then cycled from *Range Start* to *Range End* when creating snapshots.
 - **Cases** - Defines the cases to cycle while creating snapshots.
 Normaly you can not change which case a view is displaying, but this option does temporarily.

-The number of exported snapshots from a row can easily end up beeing huge, so it is wise to use some causion.
+The number of exported snapshots from a row can easily end up being huge, so it is wise to use some caution.
 The total number will be Properties * Timesteps * Range Steps * Cases.

 Rows can be deleted and created by right clicking in the table.
-5 rows is created for convenince by default.
+5 rows are created for convenience by default.

-The snapshots will be generated and saved to the folder displayed in the **Expot Folder** field, when pressing the **Export** button.
+The snapshots will be generated and saved to the folder displayed in the **Export Folder** field, when pressing the **Export** button.
 This might take quite some time, depending on you settings.